 Many of the financial intermediaries whose customers utilize Alliance Capital's cash management services are broker-dealers whose customer accounts are carried, and whose securities transactions are cleared and settled, by the Pershing Division ("Pershing") of Donaldson, Lufkin & Jenrette Securities Corporation ("DLJ Securities Corporation"), a wholly-owned subsidiary of Credit Suisse First Boston Corporation.
 DLJ Securities Corporation was a wholly-owned subsidiary of AXA Financial until November 3, 2000.
 Pursuant to an agreement between Pershing and Alliance Capital, Pershing recommends that certain of its correspondent firms use Alliance Capital's money market funds and other cash management products.
 As of December 31, 2001 DLJ Securities Corporation and these Pershing correspondents were responsible for approximately \$19 billion or 62% of Alliance Capital's total cash management assets.
 Pershing may terminate its agreement with Alliance Capital on 180 days' notice.
-If the agreement were terminated, Pershing would be under no obligation to recommend or in any way assist in the sale of Alliance Capital's cash management products and would be free to recommend or assist in the sale of competitive products.
+If the agreement were terminated, Pershing would be under no obligation to recommend or in any way assist in the sale of Alliance Capital's cash management products.